KaliloTeixeira/weather_app_backend/README.md

 ### **Use cases**
 1. Add new city weather data
-1. Get list of weaher data from our local database
+1. Get list of weather data from our local database
-1. Delete city from out local database
+1. Delete city from our local database

 ### **Tasks to be completed**
 #### **Backend**